 For more information, visit: Morgan Claypool's website

 Looking for an internship in Engineering?
 The check out our Engineering Internships Site.
-Also if you need more help setting up an internship, feel free to contact our internship coordinator Nisan Burbridge.

 Under the 3-2 program, a student attends Carroll College for three years and then selects and transfers to one of the seven affiliated engineering schools for two years of study.
 Upon successful completion of the five-year program, the student receives a Bachelor of Arts degree with a major in mathematics from Carroll College and a Bachelor of Science degree with a selected engineering major from the engineering school.